 True to the motto of “first of all, servants of all, we shall transcend all,” Kappa Xi Lambda takes great pride in staying actively involved with various community service projects and initiatives inclusive of volunteering at soup kitchens, coordinating blood drives, and hosting special conversations and panel discussions.

 Aside from the ongoing mentorship and monthly sessions scheduled with our Alpha GENTS program, Kappa Xi Lambda is able to fulfill the mission of the fraternity by providing service and advocacy to our communities under the direction of the community service committee.

 Below are some of the staple initiatives and annual projects in which this standing committee coordinates and participates:

-The Christmas season in in New York City is often characterized by excessive spending on gifts and presents, tree lighting ceremonies, and extreme cold.
+The Christmas season in New York City is often characterized by excessive spending on gifts and presents, tree lighting ceremonies, and extreme cold.
 During this time, Kappa Xi Lambda provides toys and other donations for children whose families are less fortunate during our annual Stocking Exchange, our fundraising holiday event.
 We have partnered with organizations such as Toys for Tots, Urban Resource Institute, and Covenant House NY.

 The New Year is always a time of resolutions and ambitious aspirations.
 Kappa Xi Lambda resolves to continue providing service and advocacy to the community, and the MLK National Day of Service is just another platform utilized for that cause.
 In the past, Kappa Xi Lambda has participated in soup kitchens, coordinated blood dives and other endeavors on this day.